 What do you get with your board?
 A carrying bag, repair kit, leash, and paddle are commonly included.
 But you'll need other accessories as well, here's a rundown.

-- Paddle — Many of the boards in our lineup come with adjustable aluminum paddles.
+- Paddle — Many of the boards in our lineup come with adjustable aluminum or composite paddles.
 These paddles are usually somewhat heavy, but are durable and adjustable.
 They also collapse down to the width of the board, which makes the complete package easy to transport and store.
 If you want a lighter or stiffer paddle for higher performance, get a carbon fiber model.

 - Electric Pump — If you are not psyched on pumping up your board by hand, you can purchase a battery-powered air pump for inflating your board.
 We used Sevylor Pump for this review.
 It's a little slow and finicky but got the job done and has an accurate gauge.